simepropdeveloper/demo-mobile-app-dev/README.md

 5. Run front end application: npx react-native start --reset-cache.

 Notes:

+There are still room to improve, here is some list bugs:

+1. Pusher event has not been received, even though there is updated data from the database.
+2. To many render in TicketBookingView.
+3. Data beverage and food is still static data.
+4. Other bugs that may not have been found.

 I have tried to answer most of the questions asked.
 I may not have 100% correct answer. in my opinion, IT is evolved and I believe it is important that we keep learning the new technology.
 I am open and fast learner.